skylarnfountain/training-grounds/README.md

 Explore the Grounds 🏹: Browse through the documentation folders to uncover the librarian's notes on various topics.

 ## Future Additions
-Variety of projects
+- Root menu to navigate between web pages for projects
-Robust folder structure
+- Robust folder structure